nanobox-io/nanobox-docs/source/engines/project-creation.html.md

 #### lib

-The *lib* houses shared resources or helpers which may be sourced within the *bin* scripts. *This directory is optional.*
+The *lib* directory houses shared resources or helpers which may be sourced within the *bin* scripts. *This directory is optional.*

 #### templates

-The *templates* houses templates that are used within the render process.
+The *templates* directory houses templates that are used within the render process.
 More information can be found in the [Template Generation doc](/engines/common-tasks/template-generation). *This directory is optional.*

 #### files